British athletics coach Minichiello gets life ban for sexual misconduct

 Minichiello's coaching licence expired during the disciplinary process, which means he cannot be suspended or subject to a sanction by UK Athletics.

-However, the national governing body has said it will not consider any future application made by Minichiello for a coach licence.
+However, the national governing body has said it will not consider any future application made by Minichiello for a coach licence following findings of the "utmost seriousness".

-"UKA has considered the matter and decided that these findings are of the utmost seriousness," said a statement issued Tuesday.

-"They constitute gross breaches of trust by Mr Minichiello which have had severe consequences for the mental health and mental wellbeing of the athletes under his charge.
+"They constitute gross breaches of trust by Mr Minichiello which have had severe consequences for the mental health and mental wellbeing of the athletes under his charge," a statement added.

-"The issuance of a UKA licence to a coach is essentially a representation on behalf of UKA that the coach in question can be trusted with the athletes under his charge.
+Officials said issuing a licence to coach was essentially a vote of confidence that the person concerned could be trusted with the athletes under their charge.

 "UKA is firmly of the view that there will never be a time in the future at which it would be appropriate to grant that assurance and issue such a licence," with the statement adding any future application by Minichiello would be refused "in perpetuity."